 In 1634 the townspeople first performed their Passion Play at Pentacost over the graves of plague victims.
 Eventually their vow was adopted by their children and their descendants.
 To this day, the villagers of Oberammergau have kept their promise virtually unbroken.

 Today the Passion Play is the most famous play in history.
 It’s a five-hour musical drama that follows the last five days of Jesus’ life from the time He entered Jerusalem through His crucifixion and resurrection.
 The 2020 performance will include spoken dramatic text and opera-style singing backed by a full orchestra and chorus.
 Interspersed throughout will be narrated tableaux vivants (“living pictures”) with motionless actors depicting scenes from Old Testament that act as a bridge between the Old and New Testaments.

 Work with a Tour Operator You Can Trust

 As in previous performance years, Passion Play 2020 tickets will be high demand.
-It is critical that you make your plans with a reputable travel company like Nawas International.
+It’s critical that you make your plans with a reputable travel company like Nawas International.
 In past years, many other tour hosts, dealing with irresponsible or inexperienced travel agents, encountered major problems because of ticket shortages.
-Some groups were canceled at the last minute while others arrived to find they did not have tickets to the Play.
+Some groups were canceled at the last minute while others arrived to find they didn’t have tickets to the Play.
 All of Nawas’s travelers attended the play.
 You can be assured that if you book the Passion Play 2020 with Nawas, you will attend the play.

 Guaranteed Play Tickets

-As one of the leading Christian tour operators to Europe and the Holy Land, Nawas will obtain play tickets directly from the Passion Play Committee at Oberammergau and we expect to have one of the largest blocks of tickets with arrangements for every performance date.
+As one of the leading Christian tour operators to Europe and the Holy Land, Nawas obtains Play tickets directly from the Passion Play Committee at Oberammergau and we have the largest blocks of tickets with arrangements for every performance date.